-Instrument for Assessing Quality Practices in Early Childhood Education Services for Children from 3 to 10 Years Old: Methodology and Database
+Instrument for Assessing Quality Practices in Early Childhood Education Services for Children from 3 to 10 Years Old

 The Instrument for Assessing Quality Practices is a condensed version of the Professional Development Tool for Improving Quality of Practice.
 It serves to assess educators' performance with a select group of 36 key indicators derived from the two Professional Development Tools.